⭐️ Top 10 things to know before starting a subscription box

 Establishing the price starts with two elements: what customers can afford and what your business can afford.

-Customer price sensitivity can be determined by the quality of the goods you want to offer and the costs of similar subscription boxes — similar in quality, not necessarily in the concept area.
 From there, you’ll start working backward to see what products you can actually include and how fancy you can get with your subscription box.

 Some of the big considerations people forget about when they start their subscription box include:

 Many boxes will have one or two premium items and then some smaller items.

 You’ll need to balance that each month, so you’ve got to have options in multiple price ranges and plan ahead!

 Part of the monthly subscription box craze is how cool the boxes look when they show up.
 You’re probably going to want a custom box and packaging.

 Make sure you have a good idea of what your budget looks like to design and produce custom boxes and packaging.